soham099/soham01/content/project/Juggling Markov Chain/index.md

 url_video: ""
 ---

 We introduce the Juggling Markov Chain and discuss its various properties, and try to find the order of its Mixing Time.
+Find more in the pdf.